Come with us to rural Haiti...

 Please read latest post below, mesi anpil

 Oddly, just one hour from Miami, but the mountain, Mon Bouton, or "Morne Bouton," is a world away.
 Below, teacher assistants lead eager students are for a hands-on mathematics experience.
 No pencils, no paper - but thinking, planning, learning.

 Please read about how we're working together to get water, jobs, and education to the people of Mon Bouton.
 On-the-job training for folks who help maintain the solar-powered pump system!

-Randy and Friends working on the Water Project
+My Colleagues working with me on the Water Project

-July, 2011: Here's Randy with our friends in Mon Bouton doing some preliminary planning.
-And here is the link to the nuts, bolts and final implementation!
+From July, 2011: Here's some history, if you are interested.
+How we got started with solar energy and bringing water up some 500 feet.
+Collaborating all the way with our colleagues in Mon Bouton doing some preliminary planning.
+And here is the link (historic) to the nuts, bolts and final implementation!